Choapinus/DenseNet10/README.md

 The dataset, the implementation, or trained models used is restricted to research purposes.
 Using the dataset or the implementation/trained models for product development or comercial product is not allowed.
 This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

 ## TODO
-- Port to Tensorflow 2.x
-- Add iris image normalization module
-- Add iris template generation module
+- Add iris template generation module using ICA filters